aladics/BugIntroducerMiner/README.MD

 - `PROJECT_KB_PATH:` Path to the project-kb root
 - `SZZ_PATH:` Path to SZZ Unleashed szz_find_bug_introducers.jar file
 We don't need the other scripts that the SZZ Unleashed implementation provides.

+The resulting `results.yaml` file can be found in the `app` folder.
+An example of the `results.yaml` file's structure can be seen as `example.yaml`.